- Class Time: Day or Evening

 - Campus: Brooklyn Park and Eden Prairie Campus

-With knowledgeable instructors and the most up-to-date training, HTC will prepare you to make the most of career opportunities.
+With knowledgeable instructors and the most up-to-date training, Hennepin Tech will prepare you to make the most of career opportunities.
 If you are currently an IT professional, HTC also offers advanced courses to help you advance your career.

 Labs and Classrooms